Students who had not considered studying at university can experience university life through workshops and activities run by our academic colleges.

 Head Start day is a one day workshop for year 11 students interested in legal studies and learning more about the wider legal and justice related professions.

-The workshop will be held at the Sir Zelman Cowen Centre, in the heart of Melbourne's legal district.
+The workshop will be held in Term 3/4 at the Sir Zelman Cowen Centre, in the heart of Melbourne's legal district.

 Sport & Exercise Science